 If you’re too afraid of failure, you can’t possibly do what needs to be done to be successful.
 The solution to this problem is making friends with failure.
 You want to know the difference between a master and a beginner?
 The master has failed more times than the beginner has even tried.
 Behind every great piece of art is a thousand failed attempts to make it, but these attempts are simply never shown to us.

 Bottom line: Just because it’s not happening now, doesn’t mean it never will.
+Learning the way on the way is key.
 Sometimes things have to go very wrong before they can be right.
 (Read The Success Principles.)

 5. Thinking and doing are two very different things.

 Success never comes to look for you while you wait around thinking about it.

 You are what you do, not what you say you will do.
 Knowledge is basically useless without action.
 Good things don’t come to those who wait; they come to those who work on meaningful goals.
 Ask yourself what’s really important and then have the courage and determination to build your daily life around your answer.

 And remember, if you wait until you feel 100% ready to begin, you will likely be waiting the rest of your life.

 6. You don’t have to wait for an apology to forgive.

 Life gets much easier when you learn to accept the apologies you never received.
 The key is find some level of peace with every experience – positive or negative.
 In a way, it’s like taking a step back, letting go a little, and saying, “Thank you for the lesson.”
 It’s realizing that grudges from the past are a perfect waste of today’s growth and potential, and that holding one is like letting unwanted company live rent-free in your head.

 Forgiveness is a promise – one you want to keep.
 When you forgive you are making a promise not to hold the unchangeable past against your present self.
 It has nothing to do with freeing a past criminal of his or her crime, and everything to do with freeing yourself of the burden of being an eternal victim.